CORAL RESTORATION

 This project is funded by the European Union.

-This coral restoration project will build research capacity at CCMI, provide expertise to conduct thermal tolerance experiments, and improve restoration strategies through participation in workshops.
-The results from CCMI’s ongoing project will help to guide strategies and increase the overall success of coral restoration thereby sustaining coral reef biodiversity and promoting regional reef resilience.
+The recently released results from CCMI’s project will help to guide strategies and increase the overall success of coral restoration thereby sustaining coral reef biodiversity and promoting regional reef resilience in a period of unprecedented threats to coral reefs.

 This website page was created and maintained with the financial support of the European Union.
 Its contents are the sole responsibility of the Central Caribbean Marine Institute (CCMI) and do not necessarily reflect the views of the European Union.

-© 2022 The Central Caribbean Marine Institute.
+© 2024 The Central Caribbean Marine Institute.

 All rights reserved.
 Licensed to the European Union under conditions.